Tracing and Reversing Edits in LLMs: Abstract

 \section{Abstract}

 Knowledge editing methods (KEs) are a cost-effective way to update the factual content of large language models (LLMs), but they pose a dual-use risk.
 While KEs are beneficial for updating outdated or incorrect information, they can be exploited maliciously to implant misinformation or bias.
-In order to defend against these types of malicious manipulation, we need robust techniques that can reliably detect, interpret, and mitigate adversarial edits.
-This work investigates the traceability and reversibility of knowledge edits, focusing on the widely used Rank-One Model Editing (ROME) method.
-We first show that ROME introduces distinctive distributional patterns in the edited weight matrices, which can serve as effective signals for locating the edited weights.
-Second, we show that these altered weights can reliably be used to predict the edited factual relation, enabling partial reconstruction of the modified fact.
-Building on this, we propose a method to infer the edited object entity directly from the modified weights, without access to the editing prompt, achieving over 95\% accuracy.
-Finally, we demonstrate that ROME edits can be reversed, recovering the model’s original outputs with $\geq$ 80\% accuracy.
-Our findings highlight the feasibility of detecting, tracing, and reversing edits based on the edited weights, offering a robust framework for safeguarding LLMs against adversarial manipulations.
+In order to defend against these types of malicious manipulation, we need robust techniques that can reliably detect, interpret, and mitigate malicious edits.
+To that end, we introduce the tasks of tracing and reversing edits.
+We propose a novel method to infer the edited object entity, solely based on the modified weights, without access to the editing prompt or any other semantically similar prompts, with up to 99\% accuracy.
+Further, we propose an effective and training-free method for reversing edits.
+Our method reverses up to 94\% of the edits, and helps regain the original model's output distribution without access to any information about the edit.
+This method can further be repurposed to distinguish between edited and unedited weights.
+Our findings highlight the feasibility of tracing and reversing edits based on the edited weights, opening a new research direction for safeguarding LLMs against adversarial manipulations.\footnote{\url{https://github.com/paulyoussef/trace-and-reverse/}}